Skip to main content

 Preview the template

-What is a grader 500-hour service?
+What is a grader 500-hour service procedure?

-A 500-hour service is the second tier of scheduled preventive maintenance for a motor grader.
-It is performed every 500 engine hours and is classified as an intermediate service.
+A grader 500-hour service checklist is a structured preventive maintenance form used to complete the second tier (intermediate) of scheduled servicing on a motor grader.
+It is performed every 500 engine hours and classified as an intermediate service.
 The procedure carries forward all 250-hour tasks and adds filter replacements (fuel, air, hydraulic), transmission and tandem drive oil checks, steering system inspection, full brake inspection, circle gear measurement, wheel nut torque verification, hydraulic oil sampling and A/C service.
-These additional items address components that wear or degrade over longer intervals and require more thorough inspection than the minor service.
-It is typically performed by a qualified mechanic or fitter.

 • Reduced breakdowns: regular filter replacement and fluid analysis prevent engine, hydraulic and drivetrain failures that cause unplanned downtime.